dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-enroll-devices-in-microsoft-intune.md

-1. In the [Microsoft Intune administration console](http://manage.microsoft.com) click **Admin** &gt; **Mobile Device Management**.
+1. In the [Microsoft Intune administration console](http://manage.microsoft.com) choose **Admin** &gt; **Mobile Device Management**.

 2. In the **Tasks** list, click **Set Mobile Device Management Authority**.
 The **Set MDM Authority** dialog box opens.

     ![Set MDM authority dialog box](../media/intune-mdm-authority.png)

 3. Intune requests confirmation that you want Intune as your MDM authority.
-Check the box and then click **Yes** to use Microsoft Intune to manage mobile devices.
+Check the box and then choose **Yes** to use Microsoft Intune to manage mobile devices.

 ## Configure the Intune Company Portal
 The [!INCLUDE[wit_iwportal_1](../includes/wit_iwportal_1_md.md)] is where users access company data and can do common tasks like enrolling devices, installing apps, and locating information for assistance from your IT department.